jnozzi/cocoadev.com/markdown/DeallocNotGettingCalled.md

 Therefore your statements about garbage collection are not correct for all systems.
 Not only does GC nondeterminism mean you don't know *when* an object will be destroyed, it also means you have no guarantee that any non-memory components of an object will *ever* be cleaned up, at least in Java.
 I would not be surprised if other GC systems were the same.
 Relying on finalizers to release limited external resources is a bad idea in any case, so providing an app-termination fallback isn't really helpful to them.

 I'm curious as to exactly which sorts of system resources you're referring to when you're worried about leaks.
 A terminating application cannot leak memory, file handles, sockets, or non-distributed locks.
 It is possible to leak temporary files but it's also frequently possible to limit the window of death in those cases and ensure that they're always cleaned up when you exit.
 There are always exceptional circumstances but they're rare.
 In any case, anything which the OS cannot clean up will not be cleaned up if your application should crash, so the possibility of a leak is *always* there.
-Your application will not leak on termination unless you don't know how to do proper termination cleanup with Cocoa, and if you don't know how to do that then the leaks are your own fault, plain and simple. -- General/MikeAsh
+Your application will not leak on termination unless you don't know how to do proper termination cleanup with Cocoa, and if you don't know how to do that then the leaks are your own fault, plain and simple. -- MikeAsh

 ----